 With the Light Domain Cleric, you’ll unlock the following Channel Divinity Actions at Level 2:

-• Radiance of the Dawn – Harness the sun’s divine power to dispel any magical darkness and deal (2d10 + Cleric Level) Radiant damage to hostile creatures.
+• Radiance of the Dawn – Harness the sun’s divine power to dispel any magical darkness and deal (2d10 + Cleric Level) Radiant Damage to hostile creatures.
 On a successful save, targets still take half damage.
 Doesn’t affect creatures that have total cover from you.

 Level 3 – Cleric Build BG3

-At Level 3 for your Cleric Build you unlock another First Level Spell Slot, as well as two Second Level Spell Slots.
+At Level 3 for your BG3 Cleric Build you unlock another First Level Spell Slot, as well as two Second Level Spell Slots.

 • Aid – Heals your allies within 9 metres for 5HP, and also increases their maximum HP by 5, until the next Long Rest.
-This is a really good long-lasting buff for your party.
+Use this after every Long Rest to improve your party’s health.
+Later on, you can upcast the spell to increase the effect by 5HP per spell level.

 You’ll also unlock a couple of new Domain Spells, which are spells that the Cleric will always have prepared (i.e they automatically go on your action bar without needing to choose them).